 In the next step, you will configure payment options.
-Decide whether to use Stripe and/or PayPal (plus, enter your credentials) as well as offline payment options like check, bank transfer or cash.
-If this is not what you need, you can extend the number of gateways via plugin.
+Decide whether to use Stripe (credit card) and/or PayPal (plus, enter your credentials) as well as offline payment options like a check, bank transfer, or cash.
+If this is not what you need, you can extend the number of gateways via a plugin.
 Also, check the list of plugins at the bottom that will be installed depending on your choices.

 3. Configure Shipping